afronski/papers_i_love/notes/making-reliable-distributed-systems-in-presence-of-software-errors.md

 - Case Studies
   - Meat of whole thesis.
 Amazing summary of various projects written in Erlang with a lot of details about maintenance, designing and implementation.
+    - Most interesting chapter for me because of different approaches, different techniques used and various problems solved with use of specific technology and particular implementation.
 - APIs and Protocols
   - Interesting chapter about theory of protocols and way of verifying them based on contracts provided on both sides and doing automated contracts verification.
+    - Probably most theoretical and impressive chapter in terms of ideas and innovative approach to contract verification.
 - Conclusions
   - Thesis conclusions and summing up achievements.
 - Appendix: UBF